Ali Fazal: 2008–2012: Early work

 Fazal appeared in a small role in the James Dodson-directed romantic comedy film The Other End of the Line (2008).
 The film was a critical and commercial failure.
 He next appeared in the American television miniseries Bollywood Hero (2009) where he portrayed the role of Monty Kapoor.
 During his second year of college, Saeed Akhtar Mirza saw him in a play and picked him for the lead of erotic thriller Ek Tho Chance (2009), alongside Amrita Arora and Saurabh Shukla.
 The film focused on the realities and comedies inherent in life in Mumbai.
 The film premiered at the 14th International Film Festival of Kerala.

 The same year, Fazal made his Bollywood film debut with Rajkumar Hirani's National Film Award-winning 3 Idiots, a film loosely based on the novel Five Point Someone by Chetan Bhagat.
 He was doing a theatre play at Prithvi Theatre in Juhu, when a person from the film's production unit noticed him and referred him to Hirani.
-Co-starring alongside Aamir Khan, Kareena Kapoor, R. Madhavan, and Sharman Joshi, Fazal played the role of an engineering student, Joy Lobo.
+Co-starring alongside Aamir Khan, Kareena Kapoor, R. Madhavan, and Sharman Joshi, Fazal played the role of an engineering student, Joy Lobo, who takes his own life after being denied graduation due to him constantly stalling his project.
 The film received critical acclaim and emerged as the highest-grossing Bollywood film of all time up until then, grossing ₹3920 million worldwide.

 In 2011, Fazal was picked up by Shah Rukh Khan's production house, Red Chillies Entertainment for the Roshan Abbas–directed romance film Always Kabhi Kabhi.
 Appearing opposite Giselli Monteiro, Fazal plays the role of Sameer Khanna and had to lose 15 kilos for the role.
 The film received negative response from the critics and was a box-office failure.
 While Komal Nahta of Koimoi said Fazal acted reasonably well, Gaurav Malani from The Times of India picked him as best in the cast.
 Later in an interview, Fazal said that doing the film was not a good decision.